-EECY021 STATE ESTIMATION AND CONTINGENCY ANALYSIS IN SMART GRID
+EEDY 021 STATE ESTIMATION AND CONTINGENCY L T P C ANALYSIS IN SMART GRID 3 0 0 3

-- To understand the model, management and protection of smart grid systems. - To understand the information systems used in smart grid. - To grasp the limits of the power system operating states. - To grasp the contingency analysis made in a transmission grid. - To model the states in power system for state estimation. - To analyse the states for observability.
+- To understand the model, management and protection of smart grid systems. - To understand the information systems used in smart grid. - To grasp the limits of the power system operating states. - To grasp the contingency analysis made in a transmission grid. - To model the states in power system for state estimation. - To analyze the states for observability.